-The Black Employee Network (BEN) at Union Pacific Railroad began in Omaha in 1979 with four employees.
+The Black Employee Network (BEN) at Union Pacific Railroad began in Omaha in 1979 with five employees.
 Membership has grown to more than 700, with BEN chapters in St. Louis, North Little Rock, Kansas City, Memphis, Los Angeles, Fort Worth, Houston, Omaha, Chicago and Addis, Louisiana.

 The mission of BEN is to increase the recruitment, retention and advancement of African-American employees within Union Pacific, by promoting and facilitating personal and professional growth, and working with UP senior leadership on diversity issues.
 BEN also provides scholarships, encourages post-secondary education for high school graduates, and supports local African-American communities.

 Annually, all of the BEN chapters across the system host a professional development conference.
 The Company's leadership plays an integral role in this conference through presentations, panel participation and less formal one-on-one discussions.